Redocly/redoc/README.md

 * `hideDownloadButton` - do not show "Download" spec button. **THIS DOESN'T MAKE YOUR SPEC PRIVATE**, it just hides the button.
 * `hideHostname` - if set, the protocol and hostname is not shown in the operation definition.
 * `hideLoading` - do not show loading animation.
 Useful for small docs.
+* `hideFab` - do not show FAB in mobile view.
+Useful for implementing a custom floating action button.
 * `hideSchemaPattern` - if set, the pattern is not shown in the schema.
 * `hideSingleRequestSampleTab` - do not show the request sample tab for requests with only one sample.
 * `showObjectSchemaExamples` - show object schema example in the properties, default `false`.